MOFHCommunity/mofh-javascript/README.md

 load_stylesheet('https://example.com/styles.css');
 ```

+## Frequently Asked Questions (FAQ)

+### 1. **Can I use mofh-javascript and Wybe Network's VistaPanel Customizations at the same time?**
+   **Yes, you can!** Some conflicts can occur when covering the same functionality (for example, Wybe's Element Changer with mofh-javascript's element changing), in which case you're free to decide which script to utilize.

+### 2. **Is mofh-javascript a library?**
+   mofh-javascript allows you to customize VistaPanel with code easily and impress your clients!

+### 3. **How can I report bugs or request features?**
+   You can report bugs or request features by opening an issue on the project's GitHub repository.
+Contributions are welcome!

+### 4. **Can I contribute to mofh-javascript?**
+   Yes, contributions are encouraged!
+You can contribute by forking the repository, making your changes, and submitting a pull request.
+Please review the contribution guidelines before submitting.

+### 5. **Is mofh-javascript secure to use?**
+   mofh-javascript is developed with security in mind.
+However, as with any third-party script, it's important to review the code and ensure it meets your security standards before deploying it on a live site.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-### Can I use mofh-javascript and Wybe Network's VistaPanel Customizations at the same time?
-Yes, you can!
-Some conflicts can occur when covering the same functionality (for example, Wybe's Element Changer with mofh-javascript' element changing), in which case you're free to decide which script to utilize.